dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

   facet_wrap(~ year,nrow =3) + theme_bw()
 ```

-#### The last question is why there are not more records for ICN and IAvH after 2006?
+#### The last question is why are not there more records from ICN and IAvH after 2006?
-Are they not collecting any more or simply do not updating their data to GBIF?
+Are they not collecting any more or simply not updating their data to GBIF?

 I will appreciate any comment.